-The item included under Available for Sale in the financial instruments balances table above is not included within the short term investments on the balance sheet.
-The £2m relates to an investment made to a Money Market Fund, which needs to be reported under Available for Sale within the financial instruments balances, but is found within the Cash at Bank and in hand on the balance sheet.
+The item included under Available for Sale in the financial instruments balances table above is included within the short term investments on the balance sheet.
+The £2m relates to an investment made to a Money Market Fund, which needs to be reported under Available for Sale within the financial instruments balances.
 The SORP requires an Available for Sale Financial Instruments Reserve Account to record any unrealised gains or losses from holding available for sale investment.
 However, as this is a Money Market Fund which has a constant net asset value, this means that each £1 you put in buys 1 unit, which is re-priced back to £1 at the end of each day.
 All gains are realised and credited to the Income and Expenditure account.